Esoterical/voron_canbus/mainboard_flashing/common_hardware/Fysetc Spider v2.2/README.md

 ![image](https://github.com/Esoterical/voron_canbus/assets/124253477/2df10f80-8239-4368-9aa4-e1abe9ded541)

 The Can Rx and Can Tx will be connected to the PD0 and PD1 port (which is labelled as the CAN port).
-You can also hook up the Gnd and 5v from this port to the transceiver board (don't worry the SN65VHD230 may be marked as 3.3v but it can handle up to 6V on the Vin)
+You can also hook up the Gnd and 5v from this port to the transceiver board.

 ![image](https://user-images.githubusercontent.com/124253477/221390921-e1fa8675-347a-4fda-8217-95b9f872acc7.png)